osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 a new `swap-router` module.
 For now, its only purpose is to receive swap messages and propagate them either to the `gamm` or `concentrated-liquidity` modules.

-Therefore, we should move the existing `gamm` swap messages and tests to the new `swap-router` module, connecting to the `swap-router` keeper that simply propagates swaps to `gamm` or `concentrated-liquidity` modules.
+Therefore, we move the existing `gamm` swap messages and tests to the new `swap-router` module, connecting to the `swap-router` keeper that simply propagates swaps to `gamm` or `concentrated-liquidity` modules.

 The messages to move are:
 - `MsgSwapExactAmountIn`